keif/keif.github.io/src/data/blog/2025-09-12-headless-youtube-playlist-generator.md

 This approach reduced video detail fetching from potentially hundreds of API calls to just a few batched requests.

-### Intelligent Caching
+### Caching Strategy

-To avoid redundant API calls, the system implements multiple caching layers:
+Multiple caching layers to avoid redundant API calls:

 1. **Playlist Content Cache**: Existing playlist contents are cached for 12 hours
 2. **Processed Video Cache**: Maintains a persistent list of previously processed videos